-Classroom Issues Contact the teacher first using the teacher's email or voicemail extension.
+Classroom Issues: Contact the teacher first using the teacher's email or voicemail extension.
 If you have additional concerns, contact your son/daughter's guidance counselor.
 If you still have questions, contact the Principal.
 Scheduling Issues Contact the guidance counselor first using his/her email or voicemail extension listed in our web directory.
 If you have additional concerns, contact the Principal.
-Special Education : Contact the appropriate teacher(s) first.
+Special Education: Contact your child's case manager/service provider first.
 If you have additional concerns, contact our Special Education Chairperson.
-If you still have questions, you can contact the Principal or the District Director of Student Services (Paula Donnelly).
+If you still have questions, you can contact the Principal or the Director of Student Services.
 Behavioral Issues Contact the teacher or counselor first.
 If you are still concerned, contact the Assistant Principal or Principal.
 Family Issues Contact your child's school counselor for social, emotional, personal, or family issues.